ministryofjustice/security-guidance/docs/risk-reviews.md

 # Risk Reviews

-Information and the supporting processes, systems and networks are important and valuable Ministry of Justice \(MoJ\) assets.
-They are central to enabling the MoJ to perform its functions and provide services to the public, the legal professions, and other government departments and organisations.
+Information and the supporting processes, systems and networks are important and valuable assets.
+They are central to enabling the to perform its functions and provide services to the public, the legal professions, and other government departments and organisations.

-Confidentiality, integrity and availability of information is essential to maintain the MoJ's ability to provide efficient and effective services, maintain compliance with legal and regulatory requirements, and maintain its and the Government's reputation.
+Confidentiality, integrity and availability of information is essential to maintain the 's ability to provide efficient and effective services, maintain compliance with legal and regulatory requirements, and maintain its and the Government's reputation.

-The MoJ and its information systems and networks are faced with security threats from a wide range of sources, including computer-assisted fraud, sabotage, vandalism, fire and flood.
+The and its information systems and networks are faced with security threats from a wide range of sources, including computer-assisted fraud, sabotage, vandalism, fire and flood.
 Sources of damage such as computer viruses, computer hacking and denial of service attacks have become more common, more ambitious and increasingly sophisticated.

-The MoJ's dependence on its information systems and services means that there is always a possibility of technology-enabled security threats.
-Connections between the MoJ's computer networks and public and other private networks, and sharing of information resources, further increase the difficulty of achieving and maintaining control.
+The 's dependence on its information systems and services means that there is always a possibility of technology-enabled security threats.
+Connections between the 's computer networks and public and other private networks, and sharing of information resources, further increase the difficulty of achieving and maintaining control.

-It is essential that the MoJ identify its information security requirements.
+It is essential that the identify its information security requirements.
 There are three main sources of these requirements.

--   The legal, statutory, regulatory and contractual requirements that the MoJ, its partners, contractors and service providers have to satisfy.
+-   The legal, statutory, regulatory and contractual requirements that the , its partners, contractors and service providers have to satisfy.
--   The principles, objectives and requirements for information processing that the MoJ and Government have developed to support their operations, for example the protective marking system and government baseline security standards.
+-   The principles, objectives and requirements for information processing that the and Government have developed to support their operations, for example the protective marking system and government baseline security standards.
--   Assessed risks to the MoJ.
+-   Assessed risks to the .
 Through risk assessment, threats to assets are identified, the potential business impacts of these threats are estimated, and the vulnerability to and likelihood of occurrence of the threats are evaluated.

 ## Assessing information security risk